wncc/Hello-FOSS/README.md

-Join our [Telegram group](https://t.me/joinchat/Go8oWRUqXsSufvCA75qMUQ) for discussing your doubts.
+Join our [Discord](https://discord.com/invite/mzhyrvS) for discussing your doubts.

 ***